On this page

 Decode pool: Optimized for low latency and memory bandwidth.
 These often use configurations that maximize HBM bandwidth per GPU and keep batch sizes smaller so each request gets predictable progress every few milliseconds.

 This pattern is now widely adopted.
-SGLang has excellent native support for it.
+SGLang has native support for prefill–decode (PD) disaggregation; vLLM ships it from v0.6 onwards.
 Ray Serve + vLLM or TensorRT-LLM combinations are commonly used in production to orchestrate the handoff.

 Separating the two stages buys you much more predictable performance.
 But now every request that moves between pools carries with it a growing pile of state — the KV cache — that must be stored, managed, and eventually reclaimed.
 This state management problem is dramatically harder than anything classical model serving ever had to deal with.
 That brings us to the third (and arguably most important) difference.